JeremyWurbs/mltemplate/docker/README.md

 ```

 ## Docker Compose

+As an easier, albeit slightly more advanced usage, it is advised to use Docker Compose.
+A
+[separate backend Dockerfile](compose/Dockerfile) is provided specifically for Compose, which separates out each server
+into its own stage.
+The associated [docker-compose.yml](docker-compose.yml) file uses each stage to define a separate
+container, which are run together with a single `docker compose up` command.

+Using Docker Compose, servers can be run independently.
+For example, the training server may be restarted or even shut
+off without affecting the other servers.
+Server resources may also be allocated on a per-server basis this way.
+More,
+having the servers split into their own containers makes it easier to scale the application, where each server will
+likely be running on its own machine and infrastructure.

 To configure the deployment servers, adapt the [provided Docker Compose file](docker-compose.yml) as desired.
 Then run
 the following from the docker directory to start the servers: